College shapes your future salary and job opportunities.

 On average, a college degree in the US pays off because it leads to higher salaries that offset the cost.
-However, factors such as cost, the length of time in school, and your major all affect the calculation of whether college will be worth it for you.
+However, results may vary.

 According to a recent study the lowest-earning majors were in the fields of arts, education, consumer services, psychology, and social work.

 College rankings can be helpful, but are easily able to be manipulated by the colleges themselves to demonstrate increased favorability.

 While liberal arts majors tend to earn less than their more major-specialized peers (especially early in their careers), it is not necessarily a bad choice for some students.
 Here's what the data show.

 Each outlet ultimately has its own unique approach for measuring a school’s value, and students and parents should always be aware of the specific methodology that was used to create each list.